lyreg/GpjShellBridge/README.md

 GpjShellBridge
 ==============

-connects and allows a shell to a remote simplytapp cloud card
+Connects and allows a shell to a remote SimplyTapp cloud card.

 About
 =====
-this application allows you to connect to a single cloud card within the simplytapp domain it can be used as an interactive shell or be passed in a script
+This application allows you to connect to a single cloud card within the SimplyTapp domain.
+It can be used as an interactive shell or with a passed in a script.

 Paramaters
 ==========